02-stutigupta/02-stutigupta/README.md

 - 🔭 I’m currently working on Cp skills

 - 🌱 I’m currently learning **learning R and tableau**
+- I am working on realtime datasets and producing ml models through it

 - 📫 How to reach me **19stutigupta@gmail.com**